dcunited001/dcunited001.github.io/_posts/2018-03-30-semioteleological-revolution-a-sociophysical-phase-change.md

       - did it connect moreso to the idea of the evoluation into the ubermensche? isn't this idea of moderate artificial conflict

-- "Those who fall into the web will be tested" - provocation of artificial conflict, similar to baptism by fire, to test the worth, merit or specific utility of individuals -- or to push them out altogether if they prove useless or risky
+### "Those who fall into the web will be tested"

+ - rovocation of artificial conflict, similar to baptism by fire, to test the worth, merit or specific utility of individuals -- or to push them out altogether if they prove useless or risky
   - only those who are strong enough will remain close to the center, which ensures that the center is composed of a high density of strong people. if the children or 1&deg; connections of those